 To truly enjoy your fine jewellery, you may want to do more than simply wear it on special occasions.
 Enjoyment may also come from knowing it is protected from damage or theft and that it looks its best at all time.
 To get the most from your jewellery, consider these tips for caring for your jewellery, getting it appraised, and finding the right insurance.

-Obviously, it is never pleasant to have a prized piece of jewellery stolen, lost, or damaged.
+It is never pleasant to have a prized piece of jewellery stolen, lost, or damaged.
 But the right insurance, you can turn a horrible situation into a happier one.
 Here are a few things to look for in a valuable articles policy:

 If you lose a piece, you’ll want to know that, even if it has appreciated in value, you’re covered for the loss.

-In Canada, Chubb covers jewellery items for up to 150% of their insured value when you replace your jewellery item.
+Chubb covers jewellery items for up to 150% of their insured value when you replace your jewellery item.
 That means that if the market value exceeds the scheduled value at the time of loss, and you choose to replace your item, Chubb will provide up to a 50% coverage enhancement.
 The problem, according to jewellery specialists at Chubb, is that many people are shocked when they find how underinsured they are.
 With a sharp rise in gold prices, for instance, a gold band purchased before the price spike may not be fully protected, even with 150% coverage.
 That’s why getting regular appraisals is so important.

 The wholesaler price of a two-carat diamond ring can vary wildly – from colourless ‘D’ at $121,000 CAD to an ‘M’ colour, highly included stone that wholesales at only $2,500 CAD.
 That’s why it is wise to have a professional appraisal performed for each and every piece of fine jewellery you own.